Selected Archive Recordings

 Sweet Betsy from Pike

 LP, Lou Harrison National Just Intonation guitar; Nora Jacobson, accordion and voice.
-Arrangement of the tune using Ruth Crawford Seeger's collected lyrics, a kind of "extemporaneous" version of one of the movements from songs and toods.
+Arrangement of the tune using Ruth Crawford Seeger's collected lyrics, a kind of "extemporaneous" version related to one of the movements from songs and toods.
 Fall, 2005.

 tetherball